tairqaldy/Personal-assistant-telegram-bot/README.md

-# 🤖 Tair Telegram Assistant Bot
+# AI Personal Telegram Assistant Bot

 An intelligent Telegram bot assistant designed to communicate like Tair, answer questions, forward important or urgent messages, and help users with information.
 Built with `python-telegram-bot`, OpenAI GPT-4-turbo, and includes features like logging, moderation, and structured admin control.